Urban Forestry Program

 Tree City USA & Arbor Day

-February, 18, 2020, Silverton, Oregon, was named a 2019 Tree City USA by the Arbor Day Foundation in honor of its commitment to effective urban forest management.
+Silverton has been named a Tree City USA by the Arbor Day Foundation in honor of its commitment to effective urban forest management.

 The Tree City USA program is sponsored by the Arbor Day Foundation in partnership with the U.S. Forest Service and the National Association of State Foresters.
 Silverton achieved Tree City USA recognition by meeting the program’s four requirements: a tree board or department, a tree-care ordinance, an annual community forestry budget of at least $2 per capita and an Arbor Day observance and proclamation.